pamnyb0/pamnyb0/README.md

 I work with **HTML, CSS, JavaScript, C#, and SQL**, and have experience with technologies such as **ASP.NET Core, Web API, Entity Framework Core, Razor Pages, MVC, Blazor, WordPress, WooCommerce, and Umbraco**.
 I also have a strong interest in **UX, accessibility, semantic structure, multilingual content, CMS workflows, and quality-focused development**.

-During the programme, I completed the majority of my courses with **Väl godkänd**, including **Design och UX, JavaScript 2, LIA 1, LIA 2, Publiceringsverktyg, and my final degree project**.
+During the programme, I completed the majority of my courses with **Väl godkänd** _(Passed with distinction)_, including **Design och UX, JavaScript 2, LIA 1, LIA 2, Publiceringsverktyg, and my final degree project**.

 💼 **Workplace-Based Learning (LIA)**